 It is a growing problem.
 Just in 2020 the number of reports of illegal dumping, litter, and graffiti jumped 213% over the previous year.
-(3)

-Convicting and holding litterers and dumpers accountable for the cost of cleanups can be a strong deterrent.
 Enforcement is a necessary component of the solution, along with increased public education and expanding convenient and affordable trash disposal.
 We also need to concentrate on the underlying reasons for illegal dumping and litter.
 These causes are often complex and can vary per community, however issues like lack of waste and recycling infrastructure, inadequate public education, and blight--both urban and rural--must be better addressed if we are to reduce dumping and littering.

 While potentially difficult to address, all taxpayers already pay a high price for illegal dumping and litter.
-Keep Pennsylvania Beautiful (KPB) has documented these economic costs in our communities:

-Cleanups are costly, averaging $600 per ton, or roughly $3,000 per site.
-(1) This diverts tax dollars and staff resources that could be better spent on community infrastructure, parks or social programs.
+Cleanups are costly, averaging $600 per ton, or $3,000 per site.
+This diverts tax dollars and staff resources that could be better spent on community infrastructure, parks or social programs.

 Pennsylvania cities spend over $68.5 million annually on litter and illegal dumping; the bulk on clean-ups, almost 69% or $54.5 million each year.
-(4)